cceh/c-salt_vedaweb_tei/README.md

 # c-salt_vedaweb_tei

-This repository contains the TEI files containing muitple versions of the Rigveda.
+This repository contains TEI files encoding multiple versions of the Rigveda.

 This data is available at:
 * The [VedaWeb Web App](https://vedaweb.uni-koeln.de/rigveda)